evolvedbinary/jni-benchmarks/README.md

 $ mvn clean compile package
 ```

-In the `target/` sub-directory, you will then find both a `jni-construction-benchmark-1.0-SNAPSHOT-application` folder and a `jni-construction-benchmark-1.0-SNAPSHOT-application.zip` file, you can use either of these.
+In the `target/` sub-directory, you will then find both a `jni-construction-benchmark-1.0-SNAPSHOT-application` folder
+and a `jni-construction-benchmark-1.0-SNAPSHOT-application.zip` file, you can use either of these.
 They both contain bash scripts in their `bin/` sub-folders for Mac, Linux, Unix and batch scripts for Windows.
+These scripts will run a single iteration of the benchmark.

+If you want to run multiple iterations and get a CSV file of the results, you can use `benchmark-100.sh`
+and/or `benchmark-100-with-close.sh`.